deepnetworkgmbh/joseki/src/scanners/az-sk/TECH_DESIGN.md

 - `scanner-id` is `SCANNER_IDENTIFIER` environment variable;
 - `scanner-periodicity` is `SCANNER_PERIODICITY` environment variable;

-Each audit result folder should have three files:
+Each audit result folder should have two files:

 - `meta` - json object, which describes audit metadata:
   - `audit-id`